RUnmesh/Bit-Connect/README.md

 # Bit-Connect
-This is an amatuer attempt at making a basic social networking site using Django
+This is an amateur attempt at making a basic social networking site using Django